TayefShiham/IoT-mini-project-01/README.md

 ipv6 true
 ```

 Note : Don't forget to save the changes while exiting nano.
-We could add the shortcuts and details but it might offend smart people so we opted to add only the minimum to replicate the process.
+We opted to add only the minimum to replicate the process.

 After saving the config,start the broker with this command :